 It has only taken me 8 years to figure out how to not over-dress during the winter.
 I'm kind of slow at some things apparently.
 I'm not fond of cold weather: especially of damp, windy, and gloomy bike rides.
 I'm also incredibly stubborn in my loathing of any sort of trainer work-out.
 So: I ride … Continue reading Off Season Over-Dressing Syndrome (O.SODS)

 There’s some discussion bouncing around the internet between whether building slower-pace winter base miles or shorter, harder intensity efforts is the way to go to prepare for race season.
 Josh Horowitz, coach and trainer, says that Off-Season Training is just a myth.
-It’s all very interesting and can get technical with discussions of elevating your VO2 Max, increasing blood flow to the muscles, etc… Sounds great, but which training regime is best?
+It’s all very interesting and can get technical with discussions of elevating your … Continue reading Off Season: Are Base Miles Just Bunk?